LorenzSF/schedule-agent-system/README.md

 ### "Azure OpenAI authentication failed"
 Check that `config/config.py` has correct Azure credentials or environment variables are set.

-### "No module named 'anthropic'" or similar
-Run: `pip install -r requirements.txt`

-### "Token has been expired or revoked"
-Delete `config/token.json` and re-authenticate.

 ##  Requirements
 See [requirements.txt](requirements.txt) for full list.